 Rebecca grew up in Sudbury and attended Mt.
 Holyoke College.
 Following college she returned to Sudbury where she became a member of the Conservation Commission and in collaboration with the Trustees of Reservations put together a farmland conservation package permanently preserving 210 acres in Sudbury (much now used by Verrill Farm).
 She taught at Elbanobscot Environmental Education Center on the Sudbury River for 13 yrs until its close.
 That property is now the headquarters for the Eastern Mass.
 National Wildlife Refuges including: Great Meadows, Monomoy, Assabet River and Oxbow.
 Following a stint as an educational consultant during which she developed K-6 environmental curriculum integrated to classroom studies in Bedford, Weston and Sherborn she began night law school at Suffolk University graduating cum laude in 1986.
 After working briefly in municipal law she was hired by the Commonwealth of Massachusetts as an attorney in the Department of Environmental Protection working in hazardous waste cleanup, wetlands and water supply; retiring after 28 years in July 2015.
 Other volunteer involvements have been Greater Boston Camp Fire, Knox Trail Council of Boy Scouts (including a co-ed Venture Crew), SuAsCo Watershed Association and land management with the Sudbury Valley Trustees.

-Donna graduated from Colby Junior College (now Colby Sawyer College) and Wheelock College and was an elementary school teacher for seven years before her two children were born.
-She and her husband Ken have lived in Acton for over 40 years.
+Donna graduated from Colby Junior College (now Colby Sawyer College) and Wheelock College and was an elementary school teacher for seven years.
+She has lived in Acton for over 40 years.
 She volunteers at Saint Matthews United Methodist Church, and Emerson Hospital.
 She is past President of the Emerson Hospital Auxiliary and served two years on the board of the Mass Hospital Association as state volunteer chairman.
 At Saint Matthews, she has been a member of the Chancel Choir for 28 years and has served on various committees, including the recent building committee.
 From 1994 to 2001, Donna was the Assistant Director of Community Services at Emerson Hospital, responsible for the scheduling and training of over 500 adult and student volunteers.
 She recently retired from her last position at Emerson as the Hospital Gift Shop Manager, and has made a four-year commitment as an associate at the Museum of Fine Arts in Boston, as well as volunteering at Emerson and her church.